 Concurrent permanency planning occurs for all children in care with a permanency goal of family reunification where the prognosis of achieving family reunification is unlikely to occur within 12 months of the child's initial removal.
 The case manager can use the Reunification Prognosis Assessment Guide to assist in assessing the prognosis for family reunification.
 If reunification prognosis is unlikely, concurrent planning activities will begin to identify alternate caregivers.
+Once a need for concurrent permanency plan has been identified, the Child Safety Specialist will simultaneously and actively pursue the Family Reunification plan and implement a planned set of concurrent planning activities.
 A final concurrent permanency goal is established within six months when active work with the family on both the reunification and concurrent activities occurred.